Flux9665/ArticulatoryTextFrontend/README.md

 # PreprocesingForTTS

 Preprocessing utillity for text and audio to be used in Text-to-Speech.
-Can transform text into a phoneme ID tensor with prosodic cues, can clean and normalize a wav, can produce an MFCC-bank spectrogram from a wave.
+Can transform text into a phoneme ID tensor or a articulatory vector representation tensor, can clean and normalize a wav, can produce a mel filterbank from a wave.

 # Installation